Using the Downloaded Reports

 The list of worksheets (highlighted in green) contain the following pivot tables:

-• Resources Downtime: downtime for individual resources per day, in days
+• Resources Downtime: daily downtime for individuals.

 Those sheets are derived from raw data contained in the last three worksheets in the workbook: